 Let your employer know the exact date you are leaving.
 Typically, you’ll have a conversation with your employer before you submit your resignation letter.
 In this conversation, come to an agreement about your last day.
 The standard is to give two weeks’ notice.
 But make sure to check in your contact if a longer lead time than that is required.

 The best resignation letters are simple and concise.
-Your letter doesn’t need to include more information that when you are leaving and what you’ll do to aid your transition from the role.
-Anything else, you can express in an in-person conversation with your boss, or in your exit interview.
+Your letter doesn’t need to include more information than when you are leaving and what you’ll do to aid your transition from the role.
+Is anything else, you can express in an in-person conversation with your boss, or in your exit interview?

 When you write resignation letters, you will need multiple copies.
 The first person to receive the letter should be your boss.
 But you will also want to send a copy to HR to keep on file.
 In addition, don’t forget to keep a copy of the letter for yourself.

 - Explain Your Transition Plans